 Snakes and Ladas…

 We skipped out into traffic and hailed a cab to take us to the bus station.
 Once at the station, we then haggled like crazy people, before finding a driver that was willing to take us to Angkor Wat for a reasonable price.
 We followed him to the car park, where he ushered us into the back of a Lada.
-I hadn’t see one for decades and, having had parents that owned one in the 1980’s, I wasn’t sure it would make it.
+I hadn’t seen one for decades and, having had parents that owned one in the 1980’s, I wasn’t sure it would make it.
 I tried to put my fears to one side and strapped myself in for the ride.

 Ten minutes into the journey and just as I was starting to unwind, the taxi began swerving across the road.
-I was cruelly jolted out of my sleep stupor.
+I was cruelly jolted out of my sleepy stupor.
 The driver grinned and apologized to us, saying he was just avoiding a snake.
 I laughed nervously.
 ‘I’m sorry, for a second I thought you said you were avoiding a snake!
 He grinned again.
 For the next two and a half hours, we avoided many, many more.

 I sat, meerkat-like in the back, panicking every time we stopped in traffic, CERTAIN a snake was just waiting for the opportunity to slither up the exhaust and choke the life out of me.
 Being SO CLOSE to Angkor Wat made me bow my head in prayer to the Snake King (that’s definitely a thing).
 I told him I wouldn’t mind if his minions tried to kill me on the way home, but I really had to see the temple first.

 Siem Reap is a province in the Northwest of Cambodia and a well-established tourist area.
 It has a wide range of quality accommodation and it’s a lovely area to spend some time.
 It largely owes its success to its proximity to Angkor Wat, which is Cambodia’s most visited attraction.